-Effective January 1, 2007, the Company entered into an Employment Agreement with our Chief Executive Officer, Najeeb Ghauri.
-Pursuant to the Employment Agreement between Mr. Ghauri and the Company (the "CEO Agreement"), the Company agreed to employ Mr. Ghauri as its Chief Executive Officer from the date of the CEO Agreement through December 31, 2009.
-This Agreement was amended on February 11, 2008.
-Under the CEO Agreement, as amended, Mr. Ghauri is entitled to an annualized base salary of \$300,000 and is eligible for annual bonuses at the discretion of the Compensation Committee.
-In the February 11, 2008 amendment, the Compensation Committee approved the grant of bonuses based on certain benchmarks and accelerators.
-The bonus of \$100,000 is payable if and only if the Company achieves company-wide gross revenues of \$32,230,000 for the fiscal year ending June 30, 2008 and an earnings per share of at least \$0.22.
-Additional bonuses may be earned if certain "accelerator goals" are achieved.
-The bonus is accelerated to 200% of the bonus amount if revenue of \$35,000,000 is attained and earnings per share of at least \$0.27; and, to 300% if revenue of \$40,000,000 is attained and earnings per share of at least \$0.32.
-Once the minimum bonus benchmarks are attained, the additional bonuses may be earned based on a percentage of accelerator goals achieved.
-The Company retained the right to increase the base compensation as it deems necessary.
-In addition, Mr. Ghauri is entitled to participate in the Company's stock option plans, is entitled to two weeks of paid vacation per calendar year and is to receive a car allowance totaling \$3,000 per month for the term of the CEO Agreement.
-The February 11, 2008 amendment grants options to purchase up to 750,000 shares of common stock to be issued from the 2005 Employee Stock Option Plan to vest equally over twenty-four months beginning on the grant date.
-These options are only granted in the event the minimum bonus benchmark is achieved.
-The exercise price of the Options will be \$2.62 for 250,000 shares and \$3.90 for 500,000 shares.
-Finally, during the term of the CEO Agreement, the Company shall pay the amount of premiums or other costs incurred for the coverage of Mr. Ghauri, his spouse and dependent family members under the Company's health and related benefit plans.
+Effective January 1, 2007, the Company entered into an Employment Agreement with our Chief Executive Officer, Najeeb Ghauri (the "CEO Agreement").
+The CEO Agreement was amended effective January 1, 2008 and again January 1, 2010.
+Pursuant to the CEO Agreement, as amended, between Mr. Ghauri and the Company (the "CEO Agreement"), the Company agreed to employ Mr. Ghauri as its Chief Executive Officer from the date of the CEO Agreement through December 31, 2012.
+The term of employment automatically renews for 36 additional months unless notice of intent to terminate is received by either party at least 6 months prior to the end of the term.
+Under the CEO Agreement, Mr. Ghauri is entitled to an annualized base salary of \$375,000 and 250,000 shares of common stock which are granted 25% on a quarterly basis following each 3 months of service, and is eligible for annual bonuses at the discretion of the Compensation Committee.
+Pursuant to the terms of the amendment, Mr. Ghauri was entitled to the following bonuses.
+A bonus of One Hundred Thirty Three Thousand Dollars (\$133,000) is payable upon achieving the minimum bonus benchmark of: company-wide revenue of \$30,000,000 for the fiscal year 2009-2010; and, earnings per share of \$0.05 (the "Minimum Bonus Benchmark").
+An additional bonus may be earned if an "accelerator goal" is achieved.
+The bonus is accelerated to a total of Two Hundred Thousand Dollars (\$200,000) if revenue of \$33,000,000 is attained together with earnings per share of \$0.10.

+Mr. Ghauri is entitled to participate in the Company's stock option plans, is entitled to three weeks of paid vacation per calendar year, is to receive a car allowance totaling \$3,000 per month for the term of the CEO Agreement, and the Company shall pay premiums not to exceed \$16,600 (or \$4,150 quarterly) for life insurance for the Executive.

 The CEO Agreement also includes provisions respecting severance, non-solicitation, non-competition, and confidentiality obligations.
 Pursuant to the CEO Agreement, if he terminates his employment for Good Reason (as described below), or, is terminated prior to the end of the employment term by the Company other than for Cause (as described below) or death, he shall be entitled to all remaining salary from the termination date until 36 months thereafter, at the rate of salary in effect on the date of termination, immediate vesting of all options and, continuation of all health related plan benefits for a period of 36 months.
 He shall have no obligation to seek other employment and any income so earned shall not reduce the foregoing amounts.
 If he is terminated by the Company for Cause (as described below), or at the end of the employment term, he shall not be entitled to further compensation.
-Under the CEO Agreement, Good Reason includes the assignment of duties inconsistent with his title, a material reduction in salary and perquisites, the relocation of the Company's principal office by 30 miles, if the Company asks him to perform any act which is illegal, including the commission of a crime or act of moral turpitude, or a material breach of the CEO Agreement by the Company, engaging in activities which are directly competitive to or intentionally injurious to the Company, or any material breach of the CEO Agreement by Mr. Ghauri.
+Under the CEO Agreement, Good Reason includes the assignment of duties inconsistent with his title, a material reduction in salary and perquisites, the relocation of the Company's principal office by 30 miles, if the CEO Agreement by the Company.
+Under the CEO Agreement, Cause includes conviction of crime involving moral turpitude, failure to perform his duties to the Company, engaging in activities which are directly competitive to or intentionally injurious to the Company, or any material breach of the CEO Agreement by Mr. Ghauri.